Back to Blog

 Red Flags That Should Kill a Project

-Some AI initiatives are doomed from conception.
-Here's how to spot them early, before they consume six months and a quarter million dollars.
+Some AI initiatives are doomed from the start.
+Here's how to spot them early, before they waste six months and a quarter million dollars.

 Solution looking for a problem.

 "Our competitors are using AI, so we need AI."
-This is fear masquerading as strategy.
-If you can't articulate the specific business outcome in one sentence, stop.
-Find an actual problem first.
+This is fear disguised as strategy.
+If you can't clearly state the specific business outcome in one sentence, stop.
+Identify an actual problem first.

 Skipping data quality.